eoinkelly/ember-runloop-handbook/README.md

 We need to know a little more detail on how Javascript tells the browser what events it cares about.

-The browser takes the string of HTML it got from the server and parses ("understands") it into a _tree like_ structure in memory.
+The browser takes the string of HTML it got from the server and uses it to create  a _tree like_ structure in memory.
 We call this "tree structure" the Document Object Model or DOM for short.
 It is commonly called a "tree structure" but is usually visualied as an "upside down tree" or the root system of a tree.